CivtestGame/CivTobacco/README.txt

-====CivTobacco===
+====Tobbaco===
-Version 1.02
+Version 1.01

-Adds tobacco plant which can be dried and turned into cigarettes, snuff or chewed
+Adds tobbaco plant which can be dried and turned into cigarettes, snuff or chewed

-leaves(harvest) ---> cook(leaves) ---> cured leaves ---> paper+cured leaves ---> cigarette
-leaves(harvest) ---> 3 seeds
-cured leaves ---> snuff
-3 cigarette butts ---> cigarette

 Changelog:

 1.0: initial version with tabbaco
-1.01: adds snuff and cigarette butts and make sounds position based, add another sound for cigarette and made it produce more smoke, dried tobacco leaves can be chewed, capitalized names
+1.01: adds snuff and cigarette butts and make sounds position based, add another sound for cigarette and made it produce more smoke, dried tobbaco leaves can be chewed, capitalized names
+1.02: cleaned code and made it compact
+1.03: Added beedi, crafting groups, more advanced cigarette crafting, basic version of addiction

-1.02:Cleaned code and made repeated processes into functions Contact me at discord @The32bitguy#7553 for help, suggestions and bug reports
+Contact me at discord @The32bitguy#7553 for help, suggestions and bug reports

 ================================================================